 - Miss Robinson gave me a positive identity by making me feel talented.

 - Francine Fetyko gave me a positive identity by making me feel competent.

 The following week, I went in to work as usual.
-The maître d’ told me to serve a table of top managers.
-The dime manager was at the table, but the other men were strangers to me.
-I had never heard of other mangers before.
+The maître d’ told me to serve a table of ‘top managers’.
+I had never heard of any other manger besides the dime manager before.
 They were all older, expensively dressed white men.
-At least four men, counting the dime manager.
+Four men at a square table.
 I served them the way I always served customers.
 Right after lunch, the maître d’ fired me for “not smiling at the managers”.

 The top managers came to the restaurant that day to decide how severely they should punish me for refusing to call the dime manager.
-They needed to make an example of me for the rest of the staff.
+Everyone else on the staff knew I had refused to call the dime manager.
+The top managers needed to make an example of me for the rest of the staff.
 The dime manager had given me the privileged opportunity of being the only waitress at the Friday the 13th cocktail party.
 He — and the top managers — expected me to demonstrate my gratitude for that privileged opportunity.
 They took my refusal to call the dime manager as an unacceptable insult known to everyone else on the staff.
 I faced down top Chicago mobsters without knowing it.
 I got off easy.
 Instead of firing me, they could have made me disappear.